 U.S. Office of Personnel Management.

-Accordingly, OPM is proposing to amend 5 CFR part 315 as follows:
+Accordingly, OPM is amending 5 CFR part 315 as follows:

 1. The authority citation for part 315 continues to read as follows:

 2. In § 315.608, paragraph (e)(1) is revised and paragraphs (e)(6) and (7) are added to read as follows:

 (1) Family member.
 An unmarried child under age 23, a spouse, or a domestic partner.
 An individual must have been a family member at the time he or she met the overseas service requirement and other conditions but does not need to be a family member at the time of noncompetitive appointment in the United States.

 (6) Domestic partner.
 A person in a domestic partnership with a sponsor of the same sex.

 (7) Domestic partnership.
 A committed relationship between two adults, of the same sex, in which the partners:

 (i) Are each other's sole domestic partner and intend to remain so indefinitely;